Al-Nabek

 In the mid-19th century, the population was recorded as consisting mostly of Sunni Muslims, Syriac Catholic and Melkite Catholic Christians.
 In the mid-1940s, its 6,000 inhabitants were noted to be Sunni Muslims.

 History

 An-Nabek has been mentioned by Arab geographers from the 12th to 13th centuries CE.
 Ibn Jubayr recorded that it was a village north of Damascus "with much running water and broad arable fields."
 Yaqut al-Hamawi wrote in 1225 that "is a fine village with excellent provisions...
 There is here a curious spring which runs cold in the summer, and with clear, excellent water.
-They say its source is at Yabroud."
+They say its source is at Yabroud.
+It is inhabited chiefly by Muslims."
 During the Syrian Civil War the town and surrounding area came under the influence of rebel fighters in an area that spilled over into Lebanon.
 This pocket was later liquidated by Syrian and Hezbollah troops in the Qalamoun offensive (July–August 2017), with many rebel fighters surrendering to government troops.

 Landmarks

-Deir Mar Musa al-Habashi, the monastery of Monastery of Saint Moses the Abyssinian, sits above the town to the east.
+Deir Mar Musa al-Habashi, the monastery of Monastery of St. Moses the Abyssinian, sits above the town to the east.